cambridge-ceu/csd3/Python/Synapse.md

 files = synapseutils.syncFromSynapse(syn, 'syn51364943')
 ```

-and R counterparts.
+## Python and R

-To fine-tune installation, it is handy to download the package(s) as well taking advantage of `anaconda` as for `gatk`,
+It turns out Anaconda is required, so we take advantage of `anaconda` as for `gatk`.

 ```bash
 module load anaconda/3.2019-10